-FARC rebels in Colombia release child soldiers in potential peace deal
+Colombia's FARC rebels release child soldiers

 Among the group's most notorious feats was the 2002 capture of presidential candidate Ingrid Betancourt, who was held deep in the jungle for six years before a Colombian military operation rescued her.

-The FARC also turned to the drug trade, making millions from trafficking in cocaine.
+FARC also turned to the drug trade, making millions from trafficking in cocaine.
 Both the United States and European Union designated it as a terrorist group.

-The insurgency has displaced as many as 5 million people -- more than 1 out of every 10 Colombians.
+The insurgency has displaced as many as 5 million people -- more than one out of every 10 Colombians.